andongBlue/chenandong.github.io/_pages/about.md

 Recently I am working on generative pre-trained language model at [ICT](http://english.ict.cas.cn/)(Institute of Computing Technology, Chinese Academy of Sciences), supervised by Prof. [Xishan Zhang](http://people.ucas.edu.cn/~zhangxishan?language=en).

-In open-source contributions, I like to open source something that I think is valuable.
+In open-source contributions, I like to share something that I think is valuable.
 Now I am the project leader of an open source project about data analysis([Hands-on data analysis](https://github.com/datawhalechina/hands-on-data-analysis)), which now has **400 starts** and **163 forks**.

 # Recent progress💡